BlockstreamResearch/bip-frost-dkg/README.md

 *Raises*:

-- `HostSeckeyError` - If the length of `hostseckey` is not 32 bytes.
+- `HostSeckeyError` - If the length of `hostseckey` is not 32 bytes or if `hostseckey` does not match the recovery data.
+(This can also occur if the recovery data is invalid.)
-- `RecoveryDataError` - If recovery failed due to invalid recovery data or recovery data that does not match the provided `hostseckey`.
+- `RecoveryDataError` - If recovery failed due to invalid recovery data.

 #### RecoveryDataError Exception